rayheberer/rayheberer.ai/content/post/DeepMind-SC2-guide.md

 ### Inputs

-> Thus, the main observations come as sets of feature layers which are rendered at N × M pixels (where N and M are configurable, though in our experiments we always used N = M)...
+> Thus, the main observations come as sets of feature layers which are rendered at N × M pixels...
 In addition to the screen and minimap, the human interface for the game provides various non-spatial observations.

 ### State Representation